sandeepverana/Postgresql/Postgres-practise.md

    ```

-The main differece between the two is distinct is applicable to the entire tuple (columns) in the query mentioned where as the distinct on is used to perform on the single column (can also be used for multiple columns).
+The main difference between the two is DISTINCT applies to the entire tuple (columns) in the query mentioned whereas the DISTINCT ON is used to perform on the single column (can also be used for multiple columns).

 ## COPY
 ***

-COPY -a mechanism for you to bulk load data in or out of Postgres.
+COPY - a mechanism to bulk load data in or out of Postgres.